sz64/Unity-Music-App/README.md

 # Unity Music App
 The Unity Music Application is created and built on Unity.
 It allows users to interact with a virtual instrument setup and play notes for the respective instrument.
-This application is used as a way to learn the basics of Unity and understand UI elements.
+This application is simple as it was used to learn the basics of Unity and understand UI elements.

 ## User Stories
 - This application will allow users to mimic playing an instrument.